gustafsson96/moment3dt207g/README.md

 This API uses a NoSQL MongoDB database and is hosted on MongoDB Atlas.

 ### Database Structure
-The API manages a WorkExperience collection with the following fields, stored in BSON format in MongoDB but returned in JSON format via the API.
+The API manages a WorkExperience collection with the following fields, stored in BSON format in MongoDB and returned in JSON format via the API.

 | Field Name     | Data Type            | Description                   | Required |
 |-----------------|---------------------|-------------------------------|----------|